 What is a Certificate of Sponsorship?

-A Certificate of Sponsorship (CoS) must be applied for by a UK-based employer each time they wish to recruit an overseas national on a Tier 2 or Tier 5 Visa.
+A Certificate of Sponsorship (CoS) must be applied for by a UK-based employer each time they wish to recruit an overseas national on Tier 2 Skilled Worker Visa or Tier 5 Visa.
 Once the certificate has been obtained, it will be used by your prospective employee as a supporting document for their visa application.
 Only employers that hold a Sponsor Licence are able to apply for a Certificate of Sponsorship.

 The CoS application should only be commenced by an employer once the job has been formally offered.
 As part of the application, an employer should provide details regarding both the role and salary.
 If there are any differences between the information provided and the reality, the employer will be at risk of having their Sponsor Licence suspended.

 There are two types of Certificate of Sponsorship currently allocated by the government- Restricted and Unrestricted.
 At present, only 20,700 of the Restricted type are issued each year.